wencywww/ExtJS-Photo-Gallery/README.md

   * Both the launcher and the visualisation components can be dragged on the screen.
 The visualisation container can be resized.
   * Displaying the EXIF information can be switched off using the Settings menu on the top of the tree
   * Sort items asc/desc using the two arrow buttons on the top of the tree panel
-  * To delete items - select them (using shift key), right click and choose "Erasing.."
+  * To delete items - select them (using shift key), right click and choose "Erase selected.."
-  * To change the date for items - select them, right click and choose "Change Date..".
+  * To change the date for items - select them, right click and choose "Change date..".
 This can be done for an entire day also - just right click the tree node for the day on the left
   * To rotate items - select them, right click and choose the desired rotation angle (this does not affect videos)
+  * To edit GPS location data for your photos, select them on the right (or entire day from the tree), right click and choose "GPS Data" from the menu.
+The GPS editor (on the third screenshot above) is a great way to add/edit location info for your old photos, which may lack it.

 **List of Changes**

+  * **2020-10-21**, Implemented GPS Editor component for easy visual manipulation of the location data for your files.
+Location can be fine-tuned manually via form-fields for exact coordinates or automatically via Google Maps Marker.
+Altitude can also be set manually or automatically via the elevation-api.io service (precision is 5 km for the free version).
+The editor allows for **SEPARATE** manipulation of the altitude/longitude/altitude information (for example, you may only change the longitude of the selected photos), can be set to **preserve existing data** (updates only the files which do not have the appropriate info) or to forcibly update it.
+In additon, the component can save your **favorite locations** for later use via a combobox.
+That's convenient way to add location information for very old photos (when your camera did not have location services), or simply when your GPS device was turned off somehow
+  * **2020-10-21**, Minor fixes.
+Get rid of silk-icons, replaced it with Font Awesome icons
   * **2020-05-27**, Added requirement for php version, the minimum supported one is now 7.1.3, requirement for Symfony\Filesystem
   * **2020-05-27**, Removed public Google API Key, the user should provide a new one
   * **2020-05-27**, The EXIF data is now preserved and can be visualised on the screen